 Coach Gilbreath taught and coached at Muleshoe ISD (1988-1990), Crosbyton ISD (1990-1997), Andrews ISD (1997-2008), ECISD (2008-2012), Saginaw High School (2012-Present).
 Dale currently teaches Economics.

-He has served as an Assistant Coach, Offensive/Defensive Coordinator and Head Coach and says "I have also been fortunate to be a part of several playoff teams"..
+He has served as an Assistant Coach, Offensive/Defensive Coordinator and Head Coach and said: "I have also been fortunate to be a part of several playoff teams".

-Most importantly, Dale is the proud father of three great kids: Kaitlyn, who is in graduate school at Texas Tech, Korbin who is a senior at Texas A&M, and Kyler who is also a senior at Texas A&M.
+Most importantly, Dale is the proud father of three great kids: Kaitlyn, Korbin and Kyler.

-Coach Koby Page is in his fifth year of coaching, all five years have been at Saginaw High School.
+Coach Koby Page is in his eighth year of coaching.
 Coach Page is currently the Varsity (outside) Receivers Coach, Junior Varsity Baseball Coach, and Freshman Basketball A Team Coach.

 Coach Page grew up in the big West Texas town of Lamesa.
 He graduated from Lamesa High School in 2002.
 Coach Page began his collegiate career at Collin County Community College (Plano, TX) on a baseball scholarship, went on to Delta State University (Cleveland, MS) on a football scholarship, and ended up finishing his degree at the University of Texas at Arlington in 2007.

 Coach Page is married to Brandi, who works at Lockheed Martin.
-They have an awesome nine month old son who has completely taken over their world!
+They have an awesome son who has completely taken over their world!

 A.J.
 Gutierrez returns to the familiarity of Saginaw, Texas where he attended Saginaw High School, and played football under head coaches Mike Lebby and Chris Wilde.
 He returns to Saginaw from Tarleton State where he attained a bachelor degree of science in Kinesiology.

-The Saginaw, Texas, native played on the offensive line for Tarleton from 2010-2012 and served as the assistant defensive line coach for the Tarleton Texans in 2013 and enjoyed a successful year with a LSC conference championship.
+He played on the offensive line for Tarleton from 2010-2012 and served as the assistant defensive line coach for the Tarleton Texans in 2013 and enjoyed a successful year with an LSC conference championship.

-Alan Burns is in his 31st year of education, the last eight years being at Saginaw High School.
+Alan Burns is in his 34th year of education.
 Coach Burns is a Freshman Football Coach and an Assistant Track Coach.
 During this time, he has been the Lead Physics Teacher and has taught Biology.
 Prior to moving to Saginaw, Alan’s experiences include Colleyville Heritage High School, Killeen Ellison High School, and Luling High School.